phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

 ---

-# Write API V1
+# The PhoneGap Build Write API

-This document is part of the Adobe® PhoneGap™ Build API V1 documentation; see also:
+This document is part of the Adobe$reg; PhoneGap&trade; Build API V1 documentation; see also:

 * [API Overview](/docs/api)